|Birth: ||Dec. 5, 1911, Ukraine|

 Eddie was a mechanic at the family's two Cosover Gas Stations on Jerome Avenue and Boston Post Road in the Bronx.
 They sold Sunoco products.
 He always drove a Plymouth.

 Eddie married Agnes Laura Moore on March 11, 1936 and was naturalized as a US citizen twelve days later.
 He was the father of three children and immensely proud that all had earned a Master's Degree in Education.
-He was also the beloved grandfather of 11, including a deceased grandson Bobby, and great-grandfather of 12 as of early 2012.
+He was also the beloved grandfather of 11, including a deceased grandson Bobby, and great-grandfather of 14 as of late 2015.

 Eddie moved to Easton, Northampton Co., Pennsylvania in 1951 to become a foreman at his brother Nathan's Mr. Pants Factory.
 He later drove for the Country Miss clothing label for many years.
 After his retirement, he moved to Willow Grove in 1987 to be closer to his daughter.